Prish-0405/sales-Walmart-case-study/README.md

-10. Perform KPI (Key performance indicators) to show the sales trend axis These are tagets for this project for further details or suggestions email id: faizatanveer4170@gmail.com
+10. Perform KPI (Key performance indicators) to show the sales trend axis These are tagets for this project for further details or suggestions email id: priyanshisharma0405@gmail.com
 With Love and Coffee
-Faiza Tanveer
+Priyanshi Sharma